vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 CHAPTER III

 statement in his Paddhati, quoted by Srīkrsna Sastri in his introduction to Aṣta Prakarana, finished his Paddhati in the Sāka year 1080 i. e.
 1158 A. D. For, according to the orthodox view the sāka era began 78 years after the commencement of the Christian era.
 He speaks of Rama kantha as one of his teachers.
-We have already shown that Rāma Kantha, the author of the Nāda Kārikā on which Aghora Siva commented, was a different person from the grand teacher of Nārāyana Kantha of the same name and that the author of the Nada Kārikā was the son of Nārāyaṇa Kantha.
+We have already shown that Rāma Kantha, the author of the Nāda Kārikā on which Aghora śiva commented, was a different person from the grand teacher of Nārāyana Kantha of the same name and that the author of the Nada Kārikā was the son of Nārāyaṇa Kantha.
 In the list below the names of the teachers are given in their order of succession with the probable time of their literary activities :

 1. Rāma Kantha I

 1025-1050.
 2. Vidyā Kantha.

 1050-75.
 3. Nārāyana Kantha.
 1075-1100.
 4. Rāma Kantha II 1100-30.
-5. Aghora Siva.
+5. Aghora śiva.

 1130-58.
 HIS WORK.
 1. SADVRTTI.